 That is why we are politically committed to this issue and have founded an entrepreneur initiative for refugees and migrants’ right to keep their jobs or training positions.
 Find out more at Political Work.

 We often receive “donation suitable” products.
-For example, our repair service often receives products that cannot be repaired but that are also still functional (such as when a zipper pocket inside can’t be replaced, but the jacket is but otherwise in great condition).
-Most of the time, we donate these products to FairWertung, a nonprofit organization that has developed standards for the fair collection and marketing of second-hand clothing - read more "Second use".
+For example, products that can no longer be repaired in our Repair Services (so we therefore can’t give them to customers) but that are also still usable (such as when a zipper on an inner pocket can’t be replaced, but the jacket is otherwise in great condition).
+Most of the time, we donate these products to FairWertung, a nonprofit organization that has developed standards for the fair collection and marketing of second-hand clothing – read more